-Although plan administrators are not required to use the updated model notices, the DOL generally considers their use—with the addition of appropriate plan information—to be good faith compliance with COBRA’s content requirements for:
+Plan administrators are not required to use the updated model notices.
+However, the DOL generally considers their use—with the addition of appropriate plan information—to be good faith compliance with COBRA’s content requirements for:

 - The general notice of coverage continuation rights, which must be provided to each employee and spouse within 90 days of coverage; and

-- The notice of a qualified beneficiary’s right to elect continued coverage, which must be provided within 14 days after receiving notice of a qualifying event.
+- The notice of a qualified beneficiary’s right to elect continued coverage.
+This must be provided within 14 days after receiving notice of a qualifying event.

 Updates and FAQs Address Medicare-COBRA Interactions